jeremyzyang/jeremyzyang.github.io/research.md

 HBS Digital Doctoral Workshop (Harvard, December 2019)

-NeurIPS CausalML Workshop (Vancouver, December 2019)
+NeurIPS CausalML Workshop (Vancouver Convention Center, December 2019)

 <ins>E is for Entertainment: Influencer E-commerce on Tiktok</ins> [<a href="">paper</a>][<a href=" ">slides</a>]